 Example: Google Text-to-Speech

 AI is an abbreviation of Artificial Intelligence.
-AI voices are a type of synthetic voices; however, they operate differently.
+AI voices are a type of synthetic voice, but they operate differently.
 This technology uses a type of artificial intelligence called “deep learning” (machine learning in artificial intelligence) to convert text into audible human-sounding speech but also has the capability to convert speech into text.
 In addition, AI technology can identify a person based on their voice command.

 Example: voice assistants like Siri and Alexa, Amazon Transcribe